vfedetz/vfedetz/README.md

 - 🌱 I’m currently learning **About the CISSP certification**

-- 💬 Ask me about **Open source private selfhosted alternatives to your mainstream cloud services.**
+- 💬 Ask me about **Open source private selfhosted alternatives to mainstream cloud services.**

 - 📫 How to reach me **github@kan.ninja**

-- 📄 Know about my experiences [https://www.linkedin.com/in/vincent-fedetz/](https://www.linkedin.com/in/vincent-fedetz/)
+- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/vincent-fedetz/)

-- ⚡ Fun fact **Force of Will is my favorite Magic: The Gatheric card.**
+- ⚡ Fun fact **Force of Will is my favorite "Magic: The Gathering" card.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">